itssamuelrowe/zen-website/content/basics-of-zen/understanding-keywords.md

 Like everything else in Zen, keywords are case sensitive.
 For example, if you use `For` with uppercase `F` instead of `for` with lowercase `f` it is an error.

-The hello world program shown in the beginnig of this chapter use one keyword:
+The hello world program shown in the beginning of this chapter use one keyword:
 `function`.

 In Zen there are 36 keywords.
 They are listed below in alphabetical order.